cs1302uga/cs1302-minesweeper-alpha/README.md

 | Standard Output | `> filename.out.txt`       |
 | Standard Error  | `2> filename.err.txt`      |
 | Combined Output | `&> filename.combined.txt` |

+You can combine input and output redirection, but **take care not to overwrite the output files in the `test` directory.**

 <hr/>